 “A spark ignited on a fixed mindset will surely be diminished at the first sign of failure”

 We quite often experience a stage in our lives when the lift-off moment occurs, something someone says to you, something you see or experience brings you to the realisation that this is the particular thing you want to become, your purpose.
 Those with a growth mindset will embrace failure and understand that it is through failure and disappointment that one grows and learns from one’s mistakes.

-The numerous hours I spent with free untainted by adult play meant that by the time I had reached age fifteen I was already quite an accomplished athlete.
+The numerous hours I spent with free unsupervised by an adult play meant that by the time I had reached age fifteen I was already quite an accomplished athlete and mentally resilient.
 My teammates where all 18-21 years of age which meant I was with bigger, faster, stronger more experienced players and my learning fast-tracked because of my skill.
 I had also made the state team and subsequently, I was selected to the last 24 of the young Socceroos who played in the first-ever FIFA U17 World Cup.
 I didn’t make the final squad but by then that disappointment was not going to stop me getting what I wanted.
-By 16 and 9 months I had made my debut in the National Soccer League, Australia’s premier competition.
+By 16 and 9 months I had made my debut in the National Soccer League.
+The equivalent of today’s A league.

 Many kids when they first start with us use very disempowering self-talk.
 As soon as we show them some sort of move to complete, the general reaction is; I can’t do that!
 So why do kids say that?
 They weren’t born with this negative reaction to a difficult task, it is a learned behaviour.
 How many times do children hear the word NO from birth?
 Don’t touch that, don’t walk there, stop it, etc etc. Kids from birth to approximately age seven are in what they call the beta stage, they are not fully conscious, during this time a human brain is downloading subconscious programs that can determine behaviour for the rest of their lives.